 Higher Tier Only: Period and Frequency

 This higher tier covers Higher Tier Only: Period and Frequency within Wave Properties for GCSE Physics.
 Revise Wave Properties in Waves for GCSE Physics with 21 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 10 of 13 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position